joycastcant/CMSC-190/Readings/Week3.md

 I'll try to explain this portion.
 The way I understood it, the first number in every line is the number of corners (or maybe sides) of the shape.
 Since they are all _four_, it would mean that there are six quadrilaterals.
 The other next numbers represents the points of each corner assigned to them as shown in this [image](https://goo.gl/photos/mxBWb3AQQGSkLuH88).

-Here's the [STL version](../Trials/Models/cube.stl) of the cube from the website.
+Here's the [STL version](../Trials/models/cube.stl) of the cube from the website (I converted it so it can be viewed from Github).

 #### Feature Matching
 Finally, I have found a [tutorial](http://docs.opencv.org/trunk/dc/dc3/tutorial_py_matcher.html) for this.
 Well, the tutorial already gives me the code to do it, but I still have to understand it so I can use it for other purposes.